google/xls/docs_src/ir_visualization.md

 ### IR graph

-The right had side of the UI shows the IR in graphical form.
+The right-hand side of the UI shows the IR in graphical form.
 Clicking on the **View Graph** button renders the text IR on the left hand side as a graph.
 The **View Graph** button is enabled only if the IR is parsed successfully.
 The graph view may be manipulated as follows: